 This mat, along with the Prana E.C.O., are the lightest full-sized mats that we tested in this review.
-At 2 lbs 1 oz, you'll barely notice it in your gym bag; however, it doesn't always roll up very small, and once it is used a lot it doesn't like to stay rolled up either.
-If you need something lightweight for fitting in your suitcase when you travel, check out the Gaiam Foldable instead.
+At 2 lbs 1 oz, you'll barely notice it in your gym bag; however, it doesn't always roll up very small, and once it is used a lot, it doesn't like to stay rolled up either.
+If you need something lightweight for fitting in your suitcase when you travel, check out the Lululemon (Un) Mat instead.

 Ease of Care

-At $55, this mat seems like a great deal, particularly when compared to the Manduka PRO ($108) or the Jade Harmony Professional ($80).
-However, our Best Buy winner, the Clever Yoga Better Grip is an even thicker TPE mat that retails for only $25.
+At the price point, this mat seems like a great deal, particularly when compared to the Manduka PRO or the Jade Harmony.
+However, our Best Buy winner, the Lululemon Reversible (Un) provides a better value.

 The Earth Elements is a great mat for the price.
 It's comfortable and lightweight, with good wet and dry traction.
-It's not that stable, so if you practice a lot of standing poses, you'll want to consider our Editors' Choice winner, the Manduka eKO, or the Jade Harmony Professional.
+It's not that stable, so if you practice a lot of standing poses, you'll want to consider the Manduka eKO, or the Jade Harmony.

-This mat also comes in a 3mm version for $45.
+This mat also comes in a 3mm version for less.